L4 / IC3 · 3–6 years

 Where Cloud SA candidates fail

-A few common mistakes that get Cloud SA candidates rejected even when they're otherwise strong.
-Worth spotting in a mock interview before they show up in a real one.
+A few common mistakes that get Cloud SA candidates rejected even when they are otherwise strong.
+Worth catching in a mock interview before they show up in a real one.

 Jumping into a reference architecture without asking discovery questions about the customer's actual requirements.